 Simmos Beach in the Georges River Corridor has been a local favourite for generations and makes for a perfect day out.
 It features a variety of recreational facilities set amongst pristine bushland.

-There are also a number of threatened flora and fauna in the reserve:
+These habitats support a number of threatened flora and fauna species, including:

 - Persoonia nutans (Nodding Geebung)

 - Hibbertia puberula